thorrak/fermentrack/docs_mkdocs/docs/about/architecture.md

 * Fermentrack django application:
    - */home/fermentrack/fermentrack/log/fermentrack.log*

-Logs are rotated every 10MB and the last 5 is saved with a number suffix.
+Logs are rotated every 2MB and the last 5 are saved with a number suffix.